 The Master of Arts in educational leadership degree in the Department of Educational Leadership, Research and Technology at Western Michigan University is based on a performance-driven leadership model in which students actively participate in a variety of activities designed to prepare them for the challenges faced by today’s educational organizations.
 Read more about the Master of Arts in educational leadership.

-After graduating from this program, you will be prepared for positions of prominence as a K-12 building level principal or other administrator, higher education administrator or executive director of a nonprofit organization.
+After graduating from this program, students will be prepared for positions of prominence as a K-12 building level principal or other administrator, higher education administrator or executive director of a nonprofit organization.

 - Higher education and student affairs leadership